 This will create a host name using the following format:

-Modify the VirtualService rule with the updated INGRESS_HOST value
+Apply the VirtualService rule (vservice.yaml) again so that the updated INGRESS_HOST value is picked up:

 Now, you can curl the Istio ingress gateway directly using the NLB host name provided for your cluster: